DIT168-Group11/Team11/README.md

   - build - Contains all object files.
   - doc - Documentation and notes from the developers.
   - include - The project header files can be found here.
+  - docker - Location of the docker build files.

   ### How the layout works
   text here